-• Christ was showing Himself to be holy and true. • Christ's message was a truein a dark and evil world. • As the church found itself amidst an evil generation, its toward Christ remained true. • Christ held theof David which represented Christ's authority. • This reference appears to have alluded to Isaiah 22:22.
-Here it was recorded Eliakim held the key to all the treasures of the king. • Christ held the key to truth and holiness as well as to opportunity, , and testimony. • The city of Philadelphia was situated geographically as an entrance to Asia Minor. • Christ was going to keep this church alive, so their testimony and witness could throughout Asia Minor. • There was great opposition toward the Christians in Philadelphia, especially among the Jews. • Sometimes the worst persecutors eventually turn to Christ.
-Vs. 14 1-22-The Letter to Laodicea • Christ's faithfulness was a contrast to the Laodiceans. • The Laodiceans wereand were neither faithful nor true. • Christ referred to Himself as the "Beginning of the creation of God." • This phrase did not mean He was the first created but that He was all creation. • Christ taught the dangers of being • Christ characterized being "cold" as those who were rebellious and hostile to God's word. • Those who were "hot" were characterized as being on fire for Christ. • Those who were characterized as "lukewarm" were those who may have tasted the blessings of salvation but feltto the workings of the Holy Spirit. • Since the church had an abundance ofthings, they did not have a need for God in their life. • Christ was telling them though they were rich in material blessings; they were poor in spiritual blessings. • Without the joys of Christ, the Laodiceans were • Christ warned about the dangers of material blindness and self-reliance. • To those Christians who had become ineffective, Christ warned them to repent or • be disciplined. • Christhis own out of love.
+- Christ was showing Himself to be holy and true. - Christ's message was a true light in a dark and evil world. - As the church found itself amidst an evil generation, its steadfastness toward Christ remained true. - Christ held the key of David which represented Christ's authority. - This reference appears to have alluded to Isaiah 22:22.
+Here it was recorded Eliakim held the key to all the treasures of the king. - Christ held the key to truth and holiness as well as to opportunity, service, and testimony. - The city of Philadelphia was situated geographically as an entrance to Asia Minor. - Christ was going to keep this church alive, so their testimony and witness could spread throughout Asia Minor.

+- There was great opposition toward the Christians in Philadelphia, especially among the Jews. - Sometimes the worst persecutors eventually turn to Christ.

+Vs. 14-22-The Letter to Laodicea

+- Christ's faithfulness was a contrast to the Laodiceans. - The Laodiceans were indecisive and were neither faithful nor true. - Christ referred to Himself as the "Beginning of the creation of God." - This phrase did not mean He was the first created but that He was before all creation. - Christ taught the dangers of being lukewarm. - Christ characterized being "cold" as those who were rebellious and hostile to God's word. - Those who were "hot" were characterized as being on fire for Christ. - Those who were characterized as "lukewarm" were those who may have tasted the blessings of salvation but felt indifferent to the workings of the Holy Spirit. - Since the church had an abundance of material things, they did not have a need for God in their life. - Christ was telling them though they were rich in material blessings; they were poor in spiritual blessings. - Without the joys of Christ, the Laodiceans were miserable. - Christ warned about the dangers of material blindness and self-reliance. - To those Christians who had become ineffective, Christ warned them to repent or be disciplined. - Christ disciplines his own out of love. - Christ does not impose Himself upon any individual but does respond to an open invitation of the heart. - Christ will urge unbelievers, call upon them, and knock upon their heart's door, but He will not force His way into any person. - The day will come when Christ will not present Himself as the invited guest but will come with power, glory, and judgment.